Air Force

 Ensuring Quality

-Air Force Diagnostic Imaging specialists ensure quality by establishing standards and guidelines then making sure everyone meets those guidelines.
+Air Force Diagnostic Imaging Specialists ensure quality by establishing standards and guidelines and then making sure everyone meets those guidelines.

-They will review images to make sure that the quality is at the level that is needed for effective treatment and assessment.
+They will review images to make sure that the quality is at the level that is needed for effective assessment and treatment.

 To ensure the equipment is working with top quality, they will perform quality control checks.

-Specialist will monitor individuals to make sure that radiation safety is being met, hazardous materials are being handled properly and safety standards are met.
+The specialist will monitor individuals to make sure that radiation safety is being met, hazardous materials are being handled properly, and safety standards are being met.

 What does an Enlisted Air Force Diagnostic Imaging Specialist Make?